Short-term rental management insurance that covers every booking

 Municipal enforcement and STR permit revocation

-Cities enforce STR registration requirements, occupancy limits, noise rules, and parking restrictions.
+Cities enforce registration requirements, occupancy limits, and noise rules.
 A single complaint can trigger an inspection that reveals violations.
 Fines accumulate daily, and permit loss removes the property from every platform.
-A revoked permit can void the management agreement, leaving the PM exposed to both lost management fees and E&O claims from the owner.

 Platform suspension affecting portfolio revenue

-Airbnb, Vrbo, and Booking.com can suspend accounts for guest complaints, cancellation patterns, or policy violations.
+Airbnb, Vrbo, and Booking.com can suspend accounts for guest complaints or policy violations.
 A suspension hits all listings under the account simultaneously.
-Management agreements with revenue guarantee clauses create breach-of-contract exposure during any suspension period, even a brief one.
+Revenue guarantee clauses in management agreements create breach-of-contract exposure during any suspension.

 Data breach from booking platform or channel manager

-Guest PII flows through multiple platforms, channel managers, dynamic pricing tools, and payment processors.
+Guest data flows through multiple platforms, channel managers, and payment processors.
 A breach at any integration point triggers notification obligations in every state where affected guests reside.
-Even when the breach originated at a third-party vendor, notification costs, forensic fees, and regulatory defense still land on the entity that collected the data.

 Guest property damage and false damage disputes

 Guests damage furnishings, appliances, and fixtures.
 Platform damage protection programs cap payouts below actual repair costs.
-When the owner's insurance deductible exceeds the platform cap, the owner looks to the PM for recovery.
-Inadequate security deposit procedures or missing turnover inspection documentation removes the PM's best defense against both the owner and the guest.
+When the platform cap falls short, the owner looks to the PM for recovery.

 STR Management licensing and compliance